ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Case Study: Accounting

 \subsection{Results}

 \paragraph{\textbf{Accounted emissions with different metrics}} We first consider how the choice of carbon intensity metric impacts the total accounted carbon emissions across the year.
-Table \ref{tab:noshift_emissions} contains the accounted emissions for the entire system and each data-center location, as well as the true system emissions as measured by the generator set-points.
-In looking at the emissions assigned to the entire system, we see that ALMCE, ACE, and LACE leads to accounted emissions that equal the true system emissions value of 15.8 million tons of CO2.
+Table \ref{tab:noshift_emissions} contains the total system emissions as measured by the generator set-points as well as the accounted emissions for the entire system, the total data center load (denoted by DC load) and for each individual data-center (denoted by DC followed by the corresponding load bus index).
+In looking at the emissions assigned to all loads in the system, we see that ALMCE, ACE, and LACE lead to accounted emissions that equal the generated emissions value of 15.8 million tons of CO2.
 LMCE, however, lead to much higher accounted emissions at 33.0 million tons.
-This trend of much higher emissions with LMCE also holds true for the different data center locations.
+The trend of much higher emissions with LMCE also holds true for the different data center locations.

 This discrepancy happens because the marginal generators in the RTS-GMLC are much more polluting than the average generation source, and demonstrates the challenges of doing carbon accounting with LMCE.